Strange Harvest (book)

-The name Strange Harvest may refer to: the novel by Kyle Onstott and Ashley Carter.

-Strange Harvest is a collection of stories by American writer Donald Wandrei.
+Strange Harvest is a collection of 17 stories by American writer Donald Wandrei.
 It was released in 1965 and was the author's fourth book published by Arkham House.
 It was released in an edition of 2,000 copies.
-Many of the stories originally appeared in the magazines Weird Tales and Astounding Stories.
+Many of the (primarily science fiction) stories originally appeared in the magazines Weird Tales and Astounding Stories.

 Contents

 Strange Harvest contains the following tales: